 Paris-Orly Air France Shuttle

-The Paris-Orly Air France shuttle connects Orly Airport to Paris Étoile/Champs-Élysées, stopping at the Gare Montparnasse and les Invalides en route.
-Services run every 20 minutes.
+The Paris-Orly Air France shuttle connects Orly Airport to Paris Étoile/Champs-Élysées, stopping at the Gare Montparnasse and Les Invalides on the way.
+It runs every 20 minutes.

 Travel times from Orly airport to Paris Étoile / Champs-Élysées: